Community & Chapters

-GW is home to more than 35 unique fraternity and sorority chapters.
+GW is home to 37 unique fraternity and sorority chapters.
 You can learn more about each organization by visiting their Engage profile.
 We've organized each chapter into their respective four councils.

 The Multicultural Greek Council at GW is currently home to seven cultural or identity based dynamic Greek-letter organizations who strive to maintain an all-inclusive and culturally diverse environment.
 At GW, MGC includes, but is not limited to member organizations of the National Association of Latino Fraternal Organizations (NALFO), The National Multicultural Greek Council (NMGC), and The National Asian Pacific Islander American Panhellenic Association (NAPA).
 Although each fraternity and sorority within MGC has an individual cultural or identity focus, none of the member organizations are culturally exclusive.

-The Panhellenic Association is the governing board for the National Panhellenic Conference (NPC) sororities and serves as a vital communication link between the ten Panhellenic chapters on campus.
+The Panhellenic Association is the governing board for the National Panhellenic Conference (NPC) sororities and serves as a vital communication link between the eleven Panhellenic chapters on campus.
 The council works year-round to promote the positive ideal of sorority life at GW and contribute to the GW community through involvement, leadership, academics, philanthropy and community service.
-PHA helps its member chapters, of which there are currently ten (10), realize their individual goals.
+PHA helps its member chapters realize their individual goals.